 What medicines can I take to prevent malaria?

-If you plan to travel to a country where malaria is common, you’ll probably take a medicine that may keep you from getting malaria.
+If you plan to travel to a country where malaria is common, you’ll probably take a medicine that may keep you from getting the disease.
 This is called “prophylactic” malaria medicine.
-Remember, however, no medicine can protect you 100% and you should still take other precautions to prevent malaria.
+(Prophylactic means it’s used to prevent disease.)
+But remember that no medicine can protect you 100%.
+You should still take other precautions to prevent being bitten by mosquitos.

 Beware of homeopathic medicines advertised to prevent malaria.
-Because homeopathic medicines are not regulated, it’s hard to know whether they will be effective.
-The CDC also warns against purchasing prophylactic malaria medicines overseas.
+These medicines aren’t regulated by the government.
+So it’s hard to know whether they will be effective.
+The CDC warns against purchasing prophylactic malaria medicines overseas.
 In some countries, medicines sold to help prevent malaria may be fake or less effective than necessary.